PawseySC/singularity-containers/_episodes/22-build-docker.md

 - Start from an image maintained by a trusted project, vendor, or organisation, and prefer explicit application and base-image versions over `latest` where practical.
 In this episode, the examples use `docker.io/ubuntu:24.04` and `quay.io/pawsey/mpich-base:3.4.3_ubuntu24.04`.
 - Keep separate, focused build contexts for unrelated images.
 Keep each context small and use `.dockerignore` when needed to exclude unnecessary or sensitive files.
 - Record the Dockerfile and related build files in version control.
+- Copy the Dockerfile and all files consumed by the image build into a documented directory inside the image.
+This allows users to inspect how the image was built even when they do not have the original build directory.
+Record the location with a label such as `au.org.pawsey.image.build-info-dir`.
+The embedded copies support inspection but do not replace version-control history or other provenance records.
-Preserve the recipe and image-build inputs inside the image when this supports provenance and later inspection.
-Record standard OCI metadata and preserve licence notices with redistributed software.
+- Record standard OCI metadata and preserve licence notices with redistributed software.
 - Use `COPY` for ordinary file and directory copies.
 Use `ADD` only when its additional behaviour is specifically required.
 - Install only required packages and remove package-manager caches in the same `RUN` instruction that installs them.
 - Place stable and expensive dependency steps before frequently changing application files to improve build-cache reuse.